 What this means for hiring practice

 Work samples are expensive to build well.
 They require a real job analysis — someone who understands the work observing it, identifying what predicts success, and constructing items that fairly probe those capabilities.
 They require scoring rubrics, calibration, and ongoing maintenance.
-They take longer for candidates to complete than a multiple-choice battery, which can hurt your top-of-funnel completion rate.

 Generic batteries are cheap, fast, and defensible.
 They just don't predict performance in your specific jobs as well as a properly built work sample.